Advanced Aircraft Analysis Module Descriptions

 - Thrust loading (T/W) or power loading (W/P)

-- Airplane maximum lift coefficients
+- Aircraft maximum lift coefficients

 The variables listed above are plotted in the form of a performance-matching plot.
-These plots depend on the type of airplane, the applicable specification and the applicable regulation(s).
+These plots depend on the type of aircraft, the applicable specification and the applicable regulation(s).
 With the help of such a plot, the combination of the highest possible wing loading and the smallest possible thrust (or highest power) loading, which meets all performance requirements, can be determined.
 The methodology used for performance sizing can be found in Airplane Design Part I.

-The purpose of the Analysis submodule is to provide the user with Class II analysis methods for predicting the performance characteristics of an airplane.
+The purpose of the Analysis submodule is to provide the user with Class II analysis methods for predicting the performance characteristics of an aircraft.
 The methodology used to analyze the performance characteristics can be found in Chapter 5 of Airplane Design Part VII and Airplane Aerodynamics and Performance.

-The performance characteristics consists of :
+The performance characteristics consists of:

-- Stall speed
+- Stall Speed